tttmmmyyyy/fixlang/Document.md

 );
 ```

-If you want to import only entities that are actually used, you can write:
+If you want to import only entities that are actually used, you should write:

 ```
 module Main;